antronerds/r2-training-courses/docs/Methylation_analysis.md

 One could also investigate patient survival probability of a certain tumor type/entity in comparison to the expression for your gene of interest using the R2 Platform.
 In this section, the "TCGA" dataset is used as an example because it contains several general cancer types (including normal control tissues) and is relatively big.

-**1)** Click "Survival (Kaplan-Meier/Cox)" on the left menu of the main page.
-On Table "Kaplan-Meier analysis using a data set", select Field "Data set" as shown in Figure 10-1.
+**1)** Click "Survival (Kaplan-Meier/Cox)" in the left menu of the main page.
+In the center menu "Kaplan-Meier analysis using a single data set", select Field "Data set" as shown in Figure 10-1.

 ![](_static/images/Methylation/fig10-1.jpg)